-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Critically analyse, interpret and present the fundamentals of conventional and innovative construction details for buildings; 2.
-Identify and specify compliance requirements for design and development of high rise buildings; 3.
-Interpret and apply federal, state and local building regulations, codes and standards in high rise building design and development; 4.
-Learn integrated design and development of building systems, structure and services and how this integration can be facilitated using Building Information Modelling (BIM); and 5.
-Critically review and building regulatory procedures, codes and standards to present graphical and written designs and specifications details for different high rise development scenarios.
+Learning Outcomes: On successful completion of this unit, students will be able to:

+1. Critically analyse, interpret and present the fundamentals of conventional and innovative construction details for buildings;

+2. Discriminate and prescribe compliance requirements for design and development of high rise buildings;

+3. Interpret and apply federal, state and local building regulations, codes and standards in high rise building design and development;

+4. Adapt integrated design and development of building systems, structure and services and how this integration can be facilitated; and

+5. Critically review building regulatory procedures, codes and standards to present graphical and written designs and specifications details for different high rise development scenarios.

-Required Reading:National Construction Code (current version) Volume One Building Code of Australia (BCA) ABCB Publications, Canberra National Construction Code (current version) Volume Two Building Code of Australia (BCA) ABCB Publications, Canberra The following text are recomended: Ching, FDK, Onoye, BS, Zuberbuhler, D, (2013) Building structures illustrated: patterns, systems and design John Wiley & Sons, Inc, Hoboken, New Jersey
+Required Reading: National Construction Code (current version) Volume One Building Code of Australia (BCA) ABCB Publications, Canberra National Construction Code (current version) Volume Two Building Code of Australia (BCA) ABCB Publications, Canberra RECOMMENDED TEXTS: Ching, FDK, Onoye, BS, Zuberbuhler, D 2014, Building structures illustrated: patterns, systems and design, John Wiley & Sons, Hoboken, New Jersey.

-Assessment:Assignment, Individual report (1000 words), 20%.
-Case Study, Design project (teams of 4 students) and oral presentation (2000 word equivalent), 35%.
-Examination, Two hour Examination (open book, building codes allowed), 45%.
-The portfolio is to feature work done in the tutorials and at home, including graphical and written designs and specifications detailing creative solutions appropriate to building types and/or property development scenarios, a reflective journal, and a self and peer assessment.
+Assessment: Test, Tests (2) (1 hour each), 30%.
+Assignment, Individual report, 15%.
+Case Study, Design project (teams of 4 students) and oral presentation., 40%.
+Portfolio, Portfolio, 15%.
+The portfolio is to feature work done in the classes and at home, including graphical and written designs and specifications detailing creative solutions appropriate to building types and/or property development scenarios, a reflective journal, and a self and peer assessment.